-6.2 Where a Party considers there is a material impact and financial neutralisation is required, agreement of the neutralisation methodology MUST be obtained prior to implementing the

-- change in the system.
-The actual neutralisation may be agreed to take place prior or post implementation. - 6.3 If the parties do not reach agreement within 28 days after notification of the financial impact and the need to neutralise that impact or how to neutralise it, then either party may refer the dispute for resolution under Section 10.
-In this circumstance the changes cannot be implemented until a determination is made. - Once agreement is reached on a way to neutralise the financial effect of a change, or a decision is reached through dispute resolution, it is binding on the parties. - 6.5 If the agreement or decision described in paragraph 6.4 requires or is equivalent to an amendment to a Track Access Agreement, such an amendment may take effect only in accordance with the process for amending Access Agreements as published by ORR (General Approval to amend Appendix 1 of Schedule 8 within the TAA). - All Parties, for each Track Access Agreement so affected, should seek to coordinate the progression of changes planning in a manner to limit workload and efficiency of the process.
+- 6.25 Where a Party considers there is a material impact and financial neutralisation of its Track Access Agreement Performance Regime is required, agreement of the neutralisation methodology MUST be obtained prior to implementing the change in the system.
+The actual neutralisation may be agreed to take place prior or post implementation. - 6.63 If the parties do not reach agreement within 28 days after notification of the financial impact and the need to neutralise that impact or how to neutralise it, then either party may refer the dispute for resolution under Section 10.
+In this circumstance the changes cannot be implemented until a determination is made. - 6.74 Once agreement is reached on a way to neutralise the financial effect of a change, or a decision is reached through dispute resolution, it is binding on the parties. - 6.85 If the agreement or decision described in paragraph 6.4 requires or is equivalent to an amendment to a Track Access Agreement, such an amendment may take effect only in accordance with the process for amending Access Agreements as published by ORR (General Approval to amend Appendix 1 of Schedule 8 within the TAA). - 6.96 All Parties, for each Track Access Agreement so affected, should seek to coordinate the progression of changes planning in a manner to limit workload and efficiency of the process.
 Parties may consider progressing changes by Line of Route or by Service Group.
-Cognisance also needs to be taken of other Parties affected by or requiring changes. - 6.7 Negotiations to neutralise financial effects should not, where possible, be more than 2 (General Approvals) in any one year for any individual Train Operator; but there may be more if changes to Recording technology occur more frequently or other circumstances require it.
+Cognisance also needs to be taken of other Parties affected by or requiring changes.

+6.107 Negotiations to neutralise financial effects should not, where possible, be more than 2 (General Approvals) in any one year for any individual Train Operator; but there may be more if changes to Recording technology occur more frequently or other circumstances require it.
 Parties must try to identify likely financial effects during consultation on the annual proposals for improving standards.

-7 Accuracy of Recording Point Times in the Performance Monitoring System
+7 Amendments to Accuracy of Recording Point Times in the Performance Monitoring System